Positives

 Summary

 The Burton Cartel EST 2021-2024 has a new high back.
-The toe straps with this, and all other Burton bindings at the demos we attended, had some issues.
-It only works with Burton and 2 other channel-compatible brands, but with them, it works really well.
+The toe straps on this and all other Burton bindings at the demos we attended had some issues.
+It only works with Burton and 2 other channel-compatible brands, but it works really well with them.

-Update 2024: Very little has changed the last few years since they re-designed the Burton Cartel EST in 2021 so this review still stands.
+Update 2025: Very little has changed since they re-designed the Burton Cartel EST, so this review still stands.

 Where To Buy